-Manuscripts should be submitted electronically using the web-based system at http://EditorialManager.com/amhp.
+Manuscripts must have gone through all reviews and be approved for public release before being submitted electronically using the web-based system at http://EditorialManager.com/amhp.
 Questions concerning submission should be directed to the Editorial Office at amhpjournal@asma.org.